 Originally a copywriter; 28 year old Luise Beatriz Bispo ia is a professional model from Sao Paolo who was diagnosed with the auto-immune skin disease Vitiligo at the age of 9.
 As someone who has faced criticism, self-esteem issues and bullying; Luise has learnt to embrace and flaunt her body and skin condition through modelling and stripping down for lingerie shoots.
 We asked Luise a few questions about how she overcame the negativity she faced about her body, what has helped her gain confidence, and what allowed her to love the skin she’s in.

-Have you had any personal struggled with body confidence?
+Have you had any personal struggle with body confidence?
 How did you overcome these?

 Yes.
 I’ve suffered a lot from my complexes and people’s prejudice. but I was able to overcome with the help of my family and friends and the help of therapy.
 I realized that I needed to enjoy my life without fear of being happy.